 You might find a trend you can cut out.
 Perhaps you can cut down on your fancy coffee drinks, fast food purchases, lottery tickets or other things that are not necessary for the time being.
 With a budget, you can also set aside some money for your wants each month so you do not feel as though you are going without something special.

-Increase cash flow – Increasing your income seems like a good way to fight the battle that is debt.
-You might be finding it hard to get that promotion or upgrade to a better paying job.
-What you can do is find ways to increase your income separate from your full time job!
+Increasing your income seems like a good way to fight the battle that is debt.
+You might be finding it hard to get that promotion or upgrade to a better-paying job.
+What you can do is find ways to increase your income separate from your full-time job!

-The Plan – Another decision to be made is how you will tackle your debt.
+Another decision to be made is how you will tackle your debt.
 The ‘snowball’ effect has you paying off the smallest debts first and then using the extra cash towards your next bigger debt.
 Other people prefer to go straight for the debts with the highest interest rates.
-Whatever way you choose, make the plan and tackle it head on.
+Whatever way you choose, make the plan and tackle it head-on.

 Right now, you can create a “free” list.
 Search your town or city for all the free events and activities you can do.
 It might be whittled down to a scenic hike or walk around a lake, but make a list just for you.

 Almost everyone has debt and almost everyone struggles to pay it off.
-Your goal is to get to know your debts, interest rates and balances so you can make the most effective game plan for paying it off.
-It might feel stressful and hopeless, but you might surprised how much of a dent you can make in your debt if you start right now.
+Your goal is to get to know your debts, interest rates, and balances so you can make the most effective game plan for paying it off.
+It might feel stressful and hopeless, but you might surprise how much of a dent you can make in your debt if you start right now.